 Recommended Uses: Multipitch trad, alpine, ice

-They can call it what they want – Dry, Golden Dry, SuperEverDry (legit) – but they all amount to the same thing… a dryish rope.
-Which is good, and always worth the extra cost.
+They can call it what they want… Dry, Golden Dry or SuperEverDry (a legitimate trademark).
+These all amount to the same thing – a dry(ish) rope.
+This is good, and always worth the extra cost.

 To wrap up, here are my recommendations for rope characteristics depending on your chosen activity:

 Single Pitch Sport: 9.4-9.8mm single rope, 70m, dry coat optional